paulkernfeld/global-data-in-rust/README.md

 - Maybe doesn't allow mutable data (?)
 - Kind of complex to get working

 There are two ways to use `phf`.
+Probably the most normal way is with a custom build script, which would let you generate the map from, e.g., an ingested data file.
+See `src/main.rs` for an example of this (I couldn't get it to work with `skeptic`).
-The first way is without a build component:
+ The other, simpler way is to create the map inline with a macro:

 ```rust
 use phf::phf_map;